fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding/README.md

 > The machine learns what it observes in the data rather than what you (the human) might observe.
 If there are statistical associations in the training data, even if irrelevant to the task at hand, the machine will happily learn those instead of what you wanted it to learn.

-The [Jupyter notebook in this repository](machine_learning_but_not_understanding.ipynb) demonstrates how neural networks can fail beause they are not in fact "learning".
+The [Jupyter notebook in this repository](machine_learning_but_not_understanding.ipynb) demonstrates how neural networks can fail because they are not in fact "learning".

 If you are interested only in the concepts, see this [blog post](https://cgarbin.github.io/machine-learning-but-not-understanding/).